Valframbert

 Valframbert (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Vaucelle, Chemoitou, La Dormie, Congé, Valframbert and Les Grouas.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The river Sarthe is the sole watercourse that flows through the commune.